click

 WHAT IS SIBDAYS OF SUMMER?

-SibDays campers and leadersFor over 22 years, WisconSibs has offered SibDays as a day-camp style program for children ages 6-12 who have siblings with disabilities, long-term illness, or mental health conditions.
+SibDays campers and leadersFor over 23 years, WisconSibs has offered SibDays as a day-camp style program for children ages 6-12 who have siblings with disabilities, long-term illness, or mental health conditions.
 This high energy day-camp is packed with games, arts and crafts, hikes and hunts, a carnival, playground fun, swimming and lots of other exciting outdoor fun.
 PLUS . . . siblings make new friends and have the opportunity to share and celebrate the challenges and joys of being a sibling.
 It is typically held in July at Plamann Park, just north of Appleton.

 SibDays of Summer directors are trained WisconSibs Sibshop facilitators.
 Campers especially enjoy their teen and young adult small group leaders, many of whom also have siblings with special needs.

-Date: Daily July 17-21, 2023 10 am – 3 pm Location: Plamann Park 1375 E Broadway Dr, Appleton, WI
+Date: Daily JULY 15-19 10 am – 3 pm Location: Plamann Park 1375 E Broadway Dr, Appleton, WI

-Teen Sib Leadership Day (TSLD) – June 21, 2023 –
+Teen Sib Leadership Day – June 28 to July 1, 2025

 **To attend, you must be a new or previous recipient of the Teen Sibling Leadership Award and complete the Consent form.
+If you are not a current or previous Teen Sib Leadership Award winner, you should apply here before registering for Teen Sib Leadership Day.

-Ages 12-16 Devil’s Lake State Park (tents)
+Ages 13-16 Devil’s Lake State Park (tents)

 Activities include biking, hiking, swimming, paddling, zip lining, stargazing, camp cooking, campfires, ecology, photography, and much more!

-Sib Camp is held at the Team Leadership Center near Sturgeon Bay in Door County, and is guided by experienced Team Leadership Center staff who are certified in education, ropes course, kayak, lifeguard, CPR and first aid.
+Sib Camp is held at the Team Leadership Center near Sturgeon Bay in Door County and is guided by experienced Team Leadership Center staff who are certified in education, ropes course, kayak, lifeguard, CPR and first aid.
 It is open to Sibs from across the state.

-INFO ABOUT 2023 CAMPS and REGISTRATION
+INFO ABOUT 2024 CAMPS and REGISTRATION

 REGISTRATION-PERMISSION FORM – a link to this form will be sent to you after your Enrollment-Registration is complete and payment (or Campership) is received.